lyshasilva/GreggBF/README.md

 If you use this dataset or any part of this repository, please cite:

-> Silva, L. (2025). *HANDWRITTEN GREGG SHORTHAND BRIEF FORMS RECOGNITION USING CONVOLUTIONAL NEURAL NETWORKS*.
-Undergraduate Thesis, South Philippine Adventist College.
+> Silva, L. (2025). *HANDWRITTEN GREGG SHORTHAND BRIEF FORMS RECOGNITION USING CONVOLUTIONAL NEURAL NETWORKS* (Unpublished undergraduate thesis).
+South Philippine Adventist College.
+📌 This work is based on an undergraduate thesis currently in preparation/submission.
+The citation above will be updated once officially archived or published.